-After last week’s unexciting NFL results we can only assume the Gambling Gods are going to bestow some crazy upsets in Week 8 and we’re more than happy to throw down to try to cash in on some big odds.
-This isn’t a science and it’s always impossible to predict, but veteran bettors will know there’s an “ebb and flow” to a professional football season and the pendulum always swings both ways.
+After last weekend’s unexciting NFL results, it can be assumed the Gambling Gods are going to bestow some crazy upsets in Week 8 and we’re more than happy to throw down to try to cash in on some big odds.
+This isn’t a science and it’s impossible to predict, but veterans know there’s an “ebb and flow” to a professional football season and the pendulum always swings both ways.

-Let’s start with a team not used to being a double-digit underdog: the Denver Broncos.
-Since the 1980s the Broncos have been competitive pretty much every year, winning 3 Super Bowls along the way.
-However, this week they’re huge Dogs against hated division rivals Kansas City, getting 10 points going into Arrowhead Stadium.
-Anyone looking to stake Case Keenum and the Broncos should place that bet at MyBookie Sportsbook because they’re giving them an extra half point, and we all know how valuable a half point can be.
-So get the Broncos at +10½ there or throw away the gift and go somewhere else.
+Let’s start with a team not used to being a double-digit underdog, the Broncos.
+Since the 1980s, Denver has been competitive pretty much every year, enjoying 3 Super Bowls along the way.
+However, this week they’re huge Dogs against hated division rivals Kansas City, getting 10 going into Arrowhead Stadium.
+Anyone looking to stake Case Keenum and the Broncos should bet at MyBookie Sportsbook for an extra half point, as it’s common knowledge how valuable those can be.
+So book Denver +10½ there or throw away the gift and waste capital somewhere else.

-Speaking of NFL teams who aren’t used to being big underdogs, the Green Bay Packers are currently 8½ point Dogs to the Rams this week in Los Angeles, and you just know that Aaron Rodgers can’t wait to get on the field and prove the “experts” wrong.
-The only problem is he might not play this week due to an injured knee that’s been bothering him.
-Not to mention, one of his favorite targets, Randall Cobb, is currently listed as “Questionable” with a hamstring injury.
-It looks like the Rams should easily roll in this one.
+Speaking of NFL teams not used to being discounted, Green Bay is presently +8½ against the Rams in Los Angeles and you just know that Aaron Rodgers can’t wait to take the field to prove “experts” wrong.
+The only problem is he might not play due to an injured knee that’s been bothering him.
+Not to mention, one of his favorite targets, Randall Cobb, is listed as “Questionable” with a hamstring injury so it appears like the Rams should easily roll in this one.
 Right?

-Now we get to the largest odds on the board this week with the Cleveland Browns being 8 point underdogs in Pittsburgh.
-We all remember the Browns managed to tie the Steelers Week 1 in Cleveland and should have actually won the game outright if it wasn’t for quarterback Tyrod Taylor’s terrible interception with 16 seconds left in regulation.
-Adventurous predictors will happily take the Browns to cover, if not win outright.
+Largest odds on the board this week is Cleveland +8 in Pittsburgh but remember the Browns managed to tie the Steelers Week 1 and should have actually won the game outright if it wasn’t for quarterback Tyrod Taylor’s terrible interception with 16 seconds left in regulation.
+Adventurous prognosticators will happily take Cleveland to cover, if not win outright.

-We’re not even going to bother to highlight the Monday Night Football matchup between New England and Buffalo since the Bills have constantly disappointed underdog-supporters since their Week 2 upset of the Vikings.
-(Yours truly, included.)
-Normally we’d point out that a double digit spread (+14) against a home team and a division rival could be the perfect combination for a beautiful upset and some big payouts, but Buffalo doesn’t seem very interested in winning these days.
-Care to prove us wrong, Derek Anderson?
+We’re not even going to bother to highlight the Monday Night Football matchup between New England and Buffalo as the Bills have constantly disappointed underdog-supporters since their Week 2 upset of Minnesota.
+Normally we’d point out that a double digit spread (+14) against a home team and division rival could be the perfect combination for a beautiful shocker and some fat payouts, although Buffalo doesn’t seem very interested in winning these days.
+Care to respond, Derek Anderson?

-Here is the full list of Week 8 odds for the 2018 NFL Season courtesy of BetOnline Sportsbook who accept residents of every U.S. state, currently offering a 50% match bonus to all new players.
+So here are NFL 2018 Week 8 odds courtesy of BetOnline Sportsbook accepting residents of every U.S. state, currently offering a 50% match bonus to new players.

 ***All odds correct as of October 25, 2018.***